Chair Guide

 Count the Votes

 Checking the voting requirement for legislators is relatively straightforward.
 On the Legislative Activity spreadsheet, open the legislator roster sheet for the month you’re evaluating, go through every row and count how many ballots the respective legislator has cast that month.
-Legislators who have been absent for (have not cast a ballot in) more than half of all votes in a month are non-compliant with the voting requirement.
-For example, if three votes finished in a month, any legislator who has been absent for at least two is non-compliant.
-If there were four votes however, being absent for two would still be counted as compliant ‒ two are exactly half of all votes, not more than half!
+Legislators who have been absent for (have not cast a ballot in) more than one-third of all votes in a month are non-compliant with the voting requirement, provided at least three votes took place that month.
+For example, if three votes finished in a month, any legislator who has been absent for more than one is non-compliant.
+If there were four votes, being absent for more than one would still be non-compliant.
+On the other hand, if six votes took place, then a legislator could miss two votes and still be compliant, as they would have voted in four of six, i.e., two thirds.
+In the case that the Assembly has concluded exactly two votes in the last month, any legislator who voted in at least one of those votes is compliant.
 Remember to not count legislators as absent for a vote if they had a LoA for the voting period—if you mark such cases at the conclusion of the respective vote, this won’t be a problem for you.
 Furthermore, legislators who were newly admitted that month don’t have to comply with the voting requirement at all (other requirements, as below, still apply).
 If you have determined a legislator to be non-compliant in this point, write “Non-compliant” in the “Status” column under “Legislator Check”, and put “Failed voting requirement” as the reason in the cell next to it.

 Verify Citizenship